hidayetozsoy/advancedTusCollector/README.md

 - Write your **Metamask password** to the area and click **Confirm**.
 You will see your private key.

 - Copy your **private key**.
-- Wait for GIF below.
+- Wait for the GIF below.

 ![howToGetPrivateKey](https://user-images.githubusercontent.com/60021484/189709264-af5cb80f-b286-4d10-9720-f3bd27db6f59.gif)